 Driving while high is simply not safe.
 While a perfect system hasn’t yet been established for detecting and prosecuting drugged drivers, that doesn’t mean the activity is safe.
 You could face serious legal trouble, or worse yet, cause a fatal accident.

 If you can’t control your drug use and get behind the wheel while high, it may be time to get professional help.
-Serenity House Detox can help you get your drugged driving, your drug use, and your life, under control.
+Serenity House Detox & Recovery can help you get your drugged driving, your drug use, and your life, under control.